jaames/iro.js/README.md

 ##### `color:change`

 Fired whenever the selected color changes -- either when the user interacts with the color picker, or when the color is set via code.
-This event's callback function gets passed two values:
+It is safe to modify the `color` object within callbacks for this event, and callbacks get passed two values:

 * `color`: the [currently selected color](#selected-color-api)
 * `changes`: an object showing which HSV channels have changed since the last time the event was fired

+### `color:init`

+Same as `color:change`, but only fired once with the initial color value provided to the color picker.

+### `input:change`

+Similar to `color:change`, except this is only fired whenever the color is changed with *direct user input*.
+Callbacks for this event recieve exactly the same parameters as `color:change`, and it is also safe to modify the `color` object within callbacks for this event.

 ##### `input:start`

 Fired whenever the users starts interacting with the color picker controls.
+The [currently selected color](#selected-color-api) is passed to this event's callback function.

+### `input:move`

+Fired when the user moves their pointer/mouse after beginning interaction.
 The [currently selected color](#selected-color-api) is passed to this event's callback function.

 ##### `input:end`